doohee323/tz-terraform-jenkins/README.md

 	$> terraform init
 ```

-## 4. fix backend.tf in vagrant
+## 3. fix backend.tf in vagrant
 ```
 	It should be run in vagrant.
 	vagrant ssh
 	sudo bash /vagrant/jenkins-env/scripts/backend.sh
 ```

-## 5. run terraform-apply in jenkins
+## 4. run terraform-apply in jenkins
 ```
 	It deploy the app to the instance(s) with terraform.
+	Run this project After setting like this,

 	ex) http://54.219.182.238:8080/job/terraform-apply/configure
 	- Project Name: terraform-apply